Possibility results for graph clustering: A novel consistency axiom: Morse Clustering

 \subsection{A possibility theorem for Monotonic Consistency}

+Morse Clustering depends on a choice of edge and vertex preorders on a given graph.
 Different choices of edge and vertex preorders result in different instances of Morse Clustering.
 We now show an instance of Morse Clustering that satisfies Scale-Invariance and Richness (Theorem \ref{thm:SiRMorse}) as well as Monotonic Consistency (Theorem \ref{thm:SiRMorseMonotonic}), proving that these three axioms are mutually compatible.